PlummersSoftwareLLC/Primes/PrimeCSharp/solution_4/README.md

 ![Parallelism](https://img.shields.io/badge/Parallel-no-green)
 ![Bit count](https://img.shields.io/badge/Bits-1-green)

-This solution aims to be the fastest C# solution while maintaining faithfulness, the base algorithm and not recycling buffers.
+This solution aims to be one of the fastest C# solutions while maintaining faithfulness, the base algorithm and not recycling buffers.

 [X] Unsafe
 [X] Compiler intrinsics